 There are specific visas available for those coming to Denmark to work as an au pair.
 The terms are fairly strict and are detailed on the Immigration Authorities’ website.
 Similarly, under certain circumstances, you might be able to get a visa to cover your internship in Denmark.

 Depending on your nationality and age, you could be eligible to apply for Denmark’s working holiday visa.
 This agreement is between Denmark and a few other countries and it allows each other's citizens to visit for a maximum of 12 months.

 You’ll need a strong business plan which will be scrutinised by experts.
+Use our business plan template to include a business plan in your application.
 Your business plan should contribute to the economy and employment in Denmark.
 If your visa application is approved you’ll be granted a permit for up to two years, and you can bring certain family members into the country with you.
 Part of the application requires you to prove you can support your family and yourself during your first year in Denmark, while your business is still developing.

 If you have a residence and work permit or are in Denmark to study, you can usually bring your family members with you.
 This covers minor children and your spouse or partner, and you’ll be asked to prove the family relationship.
 Sometimes it’s also possible to also bring children over the age of 18 or elderly parents, if they're dependant on you.

 The Immigration Authorities' website provides the residence permits conditions for accompanying family members.

 In most cases your family will then have the right to work in Denmark, although you’ll still be asked to prove you can support their financial needs.

 Once you have your work permit, the Immigration Authorities will register your basic information based on your application.
 This means that if any details change, you need to inform them in order to update the records.